popeadam/Kometa/docs/config/settings.md

     <div id="cache" />Allow Kometa to create and maintain a local cache database for faster subsequent processing.
 The
     cache file is created in the same directory as the configuration file.

+    ???+ danger "Critical Warning"

+         We **strongly** advise you leave this setting to `true`

+         If you set this to `false`, any Overlays set against your libraries will be reapplied on each and every run.
+Kometa stores information on which Overlays it has applied in the cache file.

+         You will suffer from [image bloat](../kometa/scripts/imagemaid.md) and your Kometa runs will be longer than needed if you do not use a cache file.

     <hr style="margin: 0px;">

     **Attribute:** `cache`